kuzzleio/kuzzle-plugin-s3/doc/essentials/installation/index.md

 This plugin needs AWS S3 credentials with the `PutObject` and `DeleteObject` permissions.

-Theses credentials can be set in the [Vault](/core/1/guides/essentials/secrets-vault/).
+These credentials can be set in the [Vault](/core/1/guides/essentials/secrets-vault/).

 By default the format is the following:
 ```js